WarDevOfficial/Proxy-Layer/README.md

 const awesomeBalancer = balancer().subscribe(source);
 ```

-Done!
 Sources will automatically replenish your balancer with new proxies.
 You should be able to find more sources on [github](https://github.com/).
 So, what about unreachable proxies?
 Let's add a monitor to filter them out!

 ```javascript
 const { monitor } = require("proxy-supervisor");